 Was Hachiko merely a creature of habit?
 Or perhaps he was a proverbial Pavlovian dog who came back for the treats offered by commuters.
 Though he was given away to relatives, he would repeatedly run back to the professor’s old house as well.
 Most likely, no one fed him there.
 The man-and-best-friend duo was only together 17 months, yet the dog’s devotion outlasted their time together tenfold – it spanned the dog’s lifetime!
 That was the epitome of loyalty.
 It could have only been a loyalty born out of a loving relationship and a deep faith that his master would eventually show.

 Saigo Takamori: No Exit

-Over at the other side of Tokyo is another statue – that of a robust man walking his dog.
+Over at the other side of Tokyo stood another statue – that of a robust man walking his dog.
 Being illiterate in kanji, I thought the dog was Hachiko (overkill?) and the man, the professor!
 The Tokyoite I was with translated the inscription for me.
 It turned out the man was “the last samurai” Saigo Takamori.

 Saigo was born into the samurai class (the highest class in Japanese feudal caste system) in the early 1800s.
 That century marked the cusp of a new sociopolitical system in Japan.
 Feudalism fell out of favor, and in its place was the restoration of power of the emperor (the advent of the Meiji Era).
 That meant a centralized government that did away with the old shogunate order with its skirmishing regional lordships and their samurai retainers, who were then shorn of employment and privileges.